Angie1210/WeatherPy/README.md

 # WeatherPy
 ## Overview
 In this project we created a Vacation Itinerary based on weather preferences.
 We will use OpenWeather and Google API's to retrieve information about weather conditons and geolocations.

 ## Results
 * Randomly select 2000 latitudes and longitudes in order to search for over 500 cities around the world.
+[Link to Another File](API)

 * Get the Weather coditions for those cities using API's and then filter the cities by weather preferences.
 * Search for hotels in each one of the cities.
 * Create a map with markers that contain basic information about that city.